 This code cannot be used if the orthotic is fabricated/formed without the patient being present.
 Supplies and time for the actual orthotic fabrication is typically reported under L-codes.
-If an L-code is NOT used to report the orthotic, then the time assessing, and fitting/fabricating would be reported under code 97760.
+If an L-code is NOT used to report the orthotic, then the time assessing and fitting/fabricating would be reported under code 97760.

 The need for an orthotic requires documented support.
-This would include a proper examination (not just a vendor specific evaluation) along with the outline of the causal nexus to justify inclusion for any complaints other than foot\-based.
-Foot\-based complaints need a detailed notation as to the fault/deficit present that requires custom orthotics, versus usage of a heel lift or over-the- counter orthotic.
+This would include a proper examination (not just a vendor specific evaluation) along with the outline of the causal nexus to justify inclusion for any complaints other than foot-based.
+Foot-based complaints need a detailed notation as to the fault/deficit present that requires custom orthotics versus usage of a heel lift or over-the- counter orthotic.
 This service should typically not be seen more than once per calendar year for one set of orthotics.
 Orthotic use is based on plan benefit.
-Code 97760 cannot be reported with gait training (97116).